YahooArchive/mojito/docs/dev_guide/intro/mojito_conventions.rst

 ``application.yaml`` and ``routes.yaml``.

-The ``application.json`` file stores general configuration for the application as well as defines mojit instance configurations, which are covered in the `Mojits <>`_ section.
+The ``application.json`` file stores general configuration for the application as well as defines mojit instance configurations, which are covered in the :ref:`Mojits <mojito_conventions-mojits>` section.
 The ``routes.json`` file is for configuring routing paths so that a path is mapped to the execution of a mojit action.

 We're only going to cover the use of contexts, suggested settings for development and production, and routing.
-See `Configuring Mojito <>`_ for descriptions and possible values for all the configurations as well as examples for configuring routing and more.
+See `Configuring Mojito <mojito_configuring.html>`_ for descriptions and possible values for all the configurations as well as examples for configuring routing and more.

+.. _conventions_app_config-context:

 Contexts
 ********